 Reset your stats and streaks for this language

-Warning, this option can't be undone.
-This removes only stats and streaks, so it doesn't remove data about what boards you've played.
+Warning: This option can't be undone.
+This removes the stats and streaks as well as speedrun records.
+But it doesn't remove data about what boards you've played.
 If you just want to replay today's daily Squardle, consider opening an incognito window instead of deleting your cookies.

-Before sending bug reports related guesses or answers with repeated letters read, the FAQ about how double and triple arrows work carefully.
+Before sending bug reports related guesses or answers with repeated letters, first read the FAQ about how double and triple arrows are supposed to work.

-Message @FubarGames on Twitter , /u/FurbyFubar on Reddit, FurbyFubar#5218 on Discord, or send an e-mail to email@example.com.
+Message me on @FubarGames on Twitter , /u/FurbyFubar on Reddit, FurbyFubar#5218 on Discord, or send me an e-mail to firstname.lastname@example.org.
 If the problem is something you can take a screenshot of, even better!